Skip to Content

 Common Gemstones You Can Find in Arkansas

-Some beautiful amethyst specimens can be found in Arkansas, especially at the Crater of Diamonds State Park, in Murfreesboro, Pike County.
+Some beautiful amethyst specimens can be found in Arkansas, especially at the Crater of Diamonds State Park in Murfreesboro, Pike County.

-When it comes to finding turquoise in Arkansas, some of the best places to search for are Saline County, Montgomery County, and especially the Ouachita Mountains.
+Regarding turquoise in Arkansas, some of the best places to search for are Saline County, Montgomery County, and especially the Ouachita Mountains.
 Here, high-quality turquoise gemstones can be found.

 Mauldin Mountain is also a great place to search for this gemstone.